Guzikowski/playwright.spikes/README.md

 # Playwright Spikes

 > This project is to spike and investigate features of Playwright.
-Currenlty attempting the following:
+Currently attempting the following:

 - POM
 - API requests
 - Configuration options
-- Allure Report
+- Allure Report - S3 and GH Page storage
-- Lighthouse
+- Lighthouse - Skipped not working after an update
+- Visual Regression
+- Sharding in GitHub

 ## Built With